dentarg/auth0-blog/readme.md

 ## Run

 1. Make sure you have [RVM](http://rvm.io/) or other ruby version manager installed.
+2. You must also have [npm](http://npmjs.org) installed.
-2. Enter the blog directory and make sure with ruby --version that you are running the right ruby version (.ruby-version file).
+3. Enter the blog directory and make sure with ruby --version that you are running the right ruby version (.ruby-version file).
-3. Install dependencies with `bundle install`
+4. Install dependencies with `bundle install`
-4.  `bundle exec jekyll serve --watch`
+5.  `bundle exec jekyll serve --watch`
-5. Open [http://localhost:4000/blog/](http://localhost:4000/blog/).
+6. Open [http://localhost:4000/blog/](http://localhost:4000/blog/).
 Make sure you don't leave out the trailing slash (/), otherwise you will get:
 ![error](https://i.cloudup.com/FWLX_cUhXb.png)